boecker-lab/standardizeUtils/README.md

 # standardizeUtils
-A Python package for standardizing SMILES and InChI strings with RDKit and PubChem
+A Python package for standardizing SMILES and InChI strings with PubChem.

 ### Installation via pip:
 ```bash